coderly/ember-micro-addon/README.md

   * `style.css` goes to `addon/styles` so it gets merged into `vendor.css`
   * `helper.js` goes to `app/helpers
   * `library.js` goes to `app/lib`

+## Usage as a plain npm package (preferred)

+Install it in a working folder, or, preferably, as a global npm package:

+* `npm install -g ember-micro-addon`

+Once the package is installed globally, the `ember-micro:x` command set is available **from any location**.
+Note the added dash compared to the case of using it as an `ember-addon`

+The command set behaves in the same way as the `ember micro:x` command set.
+The available commands are:

+* `ember-micro:component addon-name`
+* `ember-micro:library addon-name`
+* `ember-micro:helper addon-name`
+* `ember-micro:build addon-name`